MikePodsytnik/TCRtrie/README.md

-# TCRtrie: Trie-Based Neighboring CDR3 Sequences Search
+# TCRtrie: Trie-Based Neighboring CDR3 Sequences SearchAIRR

 TCRtrie is a C++ library and command-line tool for approximate matching of T-cell receptor (TCR) sequences using a trie (prefix tree) data structure.
 This tool is designed for efficient similarity search in large TCR repertoire datasets, enabling researchers to quickly identify sequences that match a given query within a specified error threshold.